 What to Consider When Making Your Wedding Budget

-Figuring out your wedding budget can be stressful, but don't worry!
-Whether you're dreaming of a lavish hotel soiree or an intimate garden affair, answering these questions will help you figure out how much to spend to make it happen—and make it yours.
+Figuring out your wedding budget can be stressful at first, but don't worry, we're here for you.
+Whether you're dreaming of a lavish hotel soiree or an intimate garden affair, answering these key questions will help you determine how much to spend to make it happen, make it special and make it yours.

 Communication is key: Discuss with your families about who will be paying for what.
-While some couples' families will still pick up the entire tab, other couples are covering the cost themselves.
-On average, according to our 2016 Real Weddings Study, the bride's parents cover 44 percent of the wedding, the bride and groom cover 42 percent and the groom's parents cover 13 percent.
+While some couples' families will still pick up the entire tab, other couples (10 percent, to be precise) prefer to cover costs themselves.
+On average, according to The Knot 2017 Real Weddings Study, the bride's parents cover 45 percent of the wedding, the bride and groom contribute 41 percent, and the groom's side pays for 13 percent.

 So, how should you broach the subject?
 For many couples, talking to each family separately is the best way to have an open and productive discussion.
 Here are some guidelines to help you and your families determine an initial budget: